Sarwo Edhie Wibowo: Transition from Old Order to New Order

 After taking Halim Air Base, he joined Suharto as both of them were summoned to Bogor by President Sukarno.
-While Suharto found himself admonished by Sukarno for ignoring his orders, He found himself shocked by Sukarno's insensitivity to the death of the six Generals.
+While Suharto found himself admonished by Sukarno for ignoring his orders, he was shocked by Sukarno's insensitivity to the death of the six Generals.
 To his question "Where are the Generals?", Sukarno responded, "Aren't these things a normality in a revolution?"

 On 4 October 1965, his troops would preside over the exhumation of the dead bodies of the Generals from the Lubang Buaya well.

 On 16 October 1965, Suharto was appointed Commander of the Army by Sukarno.
 By then, the Communist Party of Indonesia (PKI) had been accused as the culprits of the G30S, and anti-Communist sentiments had built up sufficiently to gain momentum.
 Sarwo Edhie was given the task of eliminating PKI members in the Communist hotbeds in Central Java.

 There were numerous estimates as to the number of people killed during these months.
 Early estimates number between half a million at the very least and a million at the most.
 In December 1965, the number given to Sukarno was 78,000 although after he fell, it was revised to 780,000.
 The 78,000 was a ploy to hide the number of people killed from Sukarno.
 Speculations continued throughout the years, ranging from 60,000 to 1,000,000.
 Although the consensus seemed to have settled around 400,000.
 Finally, in 1989, before his death, Sarwo Edhie admitted to the People's Representative Council (DPR) members that 3 million were killed in the bloodbath.